openstack/ansible-hardening/doc/source/getting-started.rst

 Getting started
 ===============

-`This role is still a work in progress.
-These instructions are subject to change frequently until the development work is feature complete.`

 The openstack-ansible-security role can be used along with the `openstack-ansible`_ project or as a standalone role that can be used along with other Ansible playbooks.